 - about 1 ¼ cup filtered water (300 ml)

 Making the Dough (25 minutes + 1 hour proving)

-- Gradually stir in the water, mixing until a soft, slightly sticky dough has formed and all the flour is picked up from the sides of the bowl.
+- Gradually pour in the water, mixing until a soft, slightly sticky dough has formed and all the flour is picked up from the sides of the bowl.

-- Turn the dough onto a lightly floured surface and knead for about 10 minutes, until the dough is quite smooth, no longer sticks to the work surface, and passes the windowpane test.
-Test the dough by stretching a small piece of dough between the thumb and forefinger of each hand.
-The dough should stretch until it’s translucent in places.
+- Knead with the dough hook on medium-low speed for 3-5 minutes (or by hand for 10 minutes) until the dough is quite smooth, no longer sticks to the work surface, and passes the windowpane test.
+Test the dough by stretching a small piece of dough between the thumb and forefinger of each hand; it should be translucent in places without breaking.
 If not, knead for a minute longer and check again.

 Shaping the Buns (15 minutes + 50 minutes proving)

-- Lightly flour a 11 by 17-inch rimmed cookie sheet.
+- Line an 11 by 17-inch rimmed cookie sheet with baking parchment.

 - Turn the dough out onto a lightly floured surface and punch it down all over to knock out the air.

 - Divide the dough into 10 equal pieces, using a kitchen scale for accuracy.

 - Roll each piece into a ball, then lightly roll the ball in flour.
 Gently flatten each ball with a rolling pin to shape it into a square with rounded corners.
 Space the buns an inch or two apart on the prepared tray.